 Each year our staff host a cupcake competition and sale, donating funds to the

-Each year we see varying results from our people's efforts to grow facial hair, raising funds and awareness for men's health issues through the
+We see varying results from our people's efforts to grow facial hair each year, raising funds and awareness for men's health issues in support of the

 Helping the environment